Sjlver/psst/README.md

 allow the secret to be restored.

 The main goal of `psst` is simplicity.
-It is a system that can be used with just pen, paper and a six-sided dice.
+It is a system that can be used with just pen, paper and a six-sided dice. `psst` is great for people who want to deeply understand what they do and verify every step, and for anyone who has fun with information theory and cryptography.

 `psst` is a restricted case of
 [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing),